CONTEMPORARY SCULPTURE &

 and three were from Buffalo, NY.
 On

 every drive through town we passed sprawling limestone mills; their windows

 agape releasing the thundering sounds of power hammers and their blackened

 My life has turned in unexpected ways.

-Methods, techniques, technologies were studied, experimented with, and
+Methods, techniques, and technologies were studied, experimented with, and

 All contents and product designs Copyright David Cross and Rio Bravo Service Corp.

 See David's Arts & Crafts inspired products at eloracraftsman.ca